Click here to listen to a reading of this blog:

 I was so touched.
 It was a really thoughtful gesture and she clearly knows me well!

-Ruth included some bath roses, which I haven’t used yet as I’m saving them for a real pamper day/evening as well as some other bits like Dory and Nemo sweets (which were delicious!)
+Ruth included some bath roses, which I haven’t used yet as I’m saving them for a real pamper day/evening as well as some other bits like Dory and Nemo sweets (which were delicious!) – this was really thoughtful as she’d clearly read my blog post about how the Just Keep Swimming mantra has helped me.

 I felt really lucky to know such a wonderful person and the fact that she took the time to put something like this together was lovely.
 As I’ve said before, the thyroid community are so, so supportive.